Think Statistics with R

 This course teaches the same statistical concepts as the Basic statistics with Python training but uses the R programming language.

 - Sampling theory: obtaining information about a population via sampling.
-Sample characteristics (location, dispersion, skewness), estimation of the mean, standard error of the mean.
+Sample characteristics (location, dispersion, skewness).

 - Type I and Type II errors.
 P-value distributions.
 Power calculations.